ahadpaksoy/MulticlassClassifierWCifar100/README.md

 - Implementation of a CNN model using Keras
 - Training and testing on the CIFAR-100 dataset
-- Data preprocessing and augmentation using Keras' ImageDataGenerator
+- Data preprocessing using Keras
 - Visualization of training and validation accuracy and loss using matplotlib
 - Prediction and visualization of test images using matplotlib